 This flow diagram illustrates the importance of taking biodiversity into consideration at all stages of the planning application process, highlighting the key features to take into account.
-Please also see Natural England advice on habitat assessment and process.
+Please also see Natural England advice on habitat assessment and protected species in the planning process.